LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/method_references.md

 > Returns a lexicographic-order comparator with a function that extracts a Comparable sort key.

 {: .info title="Note"}
-The key extractor og this methods has a return type which implements `Comparable`
+The key extractor of this methods has a return type which implements `Comparable`

 Example: